NickleDave/NickleDave/README.md

 # About me

-I do research in the areas of
+I do research in animal behavior and cognition.
-machine learning, artificial intelligence, cognition, and neuroscience.

 ## Acoustic communciation in animals and bioacoustics